alexanyana1991/api-tesday/README.md

 I would recomend to implement several things for this application.

 1. Authorization through **JWT**  in header of the client or server requests also add cookies
+2. Implement logger
-2. Implement automated testing (unit/integration tests)
+3. Implement automated testing (unit/integration tests)
-3. Implement CI/CD using
+4. Implement CI/CD using
-4. Implement Cross-Origin Resource Sharing (CORS) policy
+5. Implement Cross-Origin Resource Sharing (CORS) policy
-5. If developers have plans to expand the project i would like to recommend use TypeScript instead of JavaScript because TS helps to developers to avoid some logical error during the development.
+6. If developers have plans to expand the project i would like to recommend use TypeScript instead of JavaScript because TS helps to developers to avoid some logical error during the development.
-6. Wether developers decide to make only primitive queries and won't do some sofisticated computation into database i would like to recommend use MongoDB istead MariaDB.
+7. Wether developers decide to make only primitive queries and won't do some sofisticated computation into database i would like to recommend use MongoDB istead MariaDB.
-7. It would be good idea to add frontend to this project wether this api would be used on the client side
+8. It would be good idea to add frontend to this project wether this api would be used on the client side
-8. In case of Shop table which is inside of the MariaDB i would recomend to change several fields rules.
+9. In case of Shop table which is inside of the MariaDB i would recomend to change several fields rules.